This post may contain affiliate links. Please read our disclosure policy.

 See the recipe box below for ingredient amounts.

-5. Chill and Serve: For the best flavor, refrigerate the salad before serving it cold.
+Taste and add salt if needed.
+For the best flavor, refrigerate the salad before serving.

 Mixing orzo, spinach, sun-dried tomatoes, onions, kalamata olives, and feta cheese in a bowl.